-A great classic of cuisines from all over the world, at your disposal at any time to prepare all types of dishes, from the simplest to the most refined.
-Freeze-dried garlic from China is characterized by its sweet and pleasant taste.
-Garlic powder is simple to use and easy to measure.
+A great classic of the world's kitchens at your disposal at any time to create any type of dish, from the simplest to the most refined.
+Freeze-dried garlic from China stands out for its mild and pleasant taste.
+Garlic powder is simple to use and easy to dose.

-Food pairing: Mayonnaise, white meats, legumes, lamb, seafood, vegetables.
+Pairings in the kitchen: Mayonnaise, white meats, leg of lamb, seafood, vegetables.

 "Ideal for everyday and Asian cuisine"

 Garlic is a variety of perennial vegetable plant with bulbs easily recognizable by their smell and taste.
 It is commonly used as a condiment in cuisines around the world, but it can also be a food in its own right.
 In one of the following paragraphs, we can see that it is even considered a "medicine" because of its health-promoting properties.

 Allium Sativum" garlic is rather easy to grow and grows as a bulb in any type of environment, up to 50 to 120 cm.
 The "head" is eaten, which is made up of several cloves.
 Do the leaves turn yellow?
 This indicates that it is time to harvest.

 The time between planting and harvesting varies greatly: between 4 and 9 months depending on the planting period.
 It is preferable to harvest garlic in dry, sunny weather.

 Did you know that?
 In France, garlic is harvested at the end of the summer, after having been "knotted", which allows the plant to finish ripening on the ground.